 The Silicon Valley recipe: New business models

-Last June, the directors of the Inter-American Development Bank (IDB) and the staff of the Inter-American Investment Corporation (IIC) spent three days in Silicon Valley, for their first joint trip.
+Last June, the directors of the Inter-American Development Bank (IDB) and the staff of IDB Invest (formerly known as Inter-American Investment Corporation) spent three days in Silicon Valley, for their first joint trip.
 The intense agenda included several of the most emblematic technology companies, incubators, accelerators, risk equity funds, and think tanks.
 Some of the most mentioned technologies were the Internet of Things, artificial intelligence, blockchain, robotics, 3D printing, virtual reality, and augmented reality.

 However, beyond its inventions, Silicon Valley is well-known for mainstreaming new business models.
 In many cases, these models have changed complete paradigms, such as the economy “uberization” and the crowdfunding.